UMAprotocol/UMIPs/UMIPs/umip-81.md

 More information about the program can be found on these two proposals on snapshot: [Proposal 1 - The reward program and ANT collateral](https://snapshot.org/#/aragon/proposal/QmXDBG7ZdCfg4fSRDhSwNSsdXggjsLapP9q3ijArysS56C) and [Proposal 2 - Upper AUM threshold for the program](https://snapshot.org/#/aragon/proposal/QmXq7KzLPQUeqxQ9cceoHwFR3oxoq7oTHHeNLfhrXNehJ9)

+Rounding the migrated AUM USD value to the nearest whole million is used in order to ease reaching consensus by voters in case the Aragon API is unavailable (or manipulation is suspected) and voters need to verify actual migration value independently.

 # **IMPLEMENTATION**

-The value of an option is determined by performing a GET request at the following endpoint provided by the Aragon Association: [datafeed.aragon.org](https://datafeed.aragon.org)
+The value of this price identifier (i.e. USD value of AUM migrated) is determined by performing a GET request at the following endpoint provided by the Aragon Association: [datafeed.aragon.org](https://datafeed.aragon.org)

-To request our data end-point for the Aragon KPI options value can you send a `GET /organizations` request to ``datafeed.aragon.org``.
+To request our data end-point for the Aragon KPI options value you can send a `GET /organizations` request to ``datafeed.aragon.org``.
 This request will return you the following response body:
 ```
 {